turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 ## Step 5: Observe activity

-Guardrails reports two notifications related to the bucket creation. `RESOURCE CREATED` indicates discovery of the bucket. `RESOURCE UPDATED` indicates that Guardrails has updated the CMDB entry with additional details about the bucket.
+You can scope the resource activity report to a specific bucket by searching for the name of your bucket.
+To do this, type its name into the search field.
+Guardrails will show all notifications related to the bucket.
+In the screen below, the `RESOURCE CREATED` activity represents Guardrails discovery of the bucket and `RESOURCE UPDATED` indicates that Guardrails has updated the CMDB entry with additional details about the bucket.

 <p><img alt="see notifications" src="/images/docs/guardrails/getting-started/getting-started-gcp/observe-gcp-activity/filter-3.png"/></p>